Healthy Living After Childhood Cancer

-- After making sure that fatigue is not being cause by another problem, find ways to best cope and manage the fatigue.
+- After making sure that fatigue is not being caused by another problem, find ways to best cope and manage the fatigue.
 Regular exercise, acceptance, and reprioritizing will help.

 - Alert your healthcare provider if fatigue is worsening or a new symptom.

 After being treated for cancer, you will be followed closely by your oncology team.
-In general, these exams, visits and testing occur frequently (i.e. monthly) right after the end of therapy and are spaced out (i.e. every 3 months, 6 months and then yearly) over time.
+In general, these exams, visits, and testing occur frequently (i.e. monthly) right after the end of therapy and are spaced out (i.e. every 3 months, 6 months, and then yearly) over time.
 In general, the further you are from treatment, the lower the risk of recurrence.
 You and your healthcare team should begin to discuss keeping you healthy in the long-term ("survivorship care").
 Survivorship care may involve seeing other healthcare teams that specialize in survivor care.
-After time, some survivors will not need to see the oncology team anymore.
+After a time, some survivors will not need to see the oncology team anymore.

 Many survivors have questions about the genetics of their cancer and what that means for them or their family members.
 It is common for families to have more than one person who is affected by cancer.
 Most of the time, this is a random occurrence, but there are some cancers that are known to be associated with specific genes (part of a person's DNA) that can be passed from one family member to the next generation.

 Note, very few cancers are known to have this type of risk (less than 10%).
 If your providers have concerns, you will be referred to a genetic counselor for further testing.

-Often, survivors of childhood cancer will have additional questions about risk of cancer (or other problems like birth defects) for their children because of their history of cancer and cancer treatment.
+Often, survivors of childhood cancer will have additional questions about the risk of cancer (or other problems like birth defects) for their children because of their history of cancer and cancer treatment.
 Luckily, looking at large groups of adult survivors there is no known increased risk of childhood cancer or birth defects in children of cancer survivors just because their parents had cancer.

 Are cancer survivors at increased risk of cancer?